 Cannabis has been used for medicinal and recreational purposes for thousands of years, and its popularity continues to grow worldwide.
-Two of the most popular forms of cannabis are marijuana and hashish.
+Two of the most popular forms of cannabis are marijuana and hashish, each distinguished by its concentration of active ingredients.

 Hashish, also known as hash, is a concentrated form of cannabis that has been used for centuries for its psychoactive effects.
-Marijuana, also known as cannabis, pot, weed, Mary Jane, and ganja, is a plant that has been used for medicinal, spiritual, and recreational purposes for thousands of years.
+The marijuana plant, also known as cannabis, pot, weed, Mary Jane, and ganja, has been used for medicinal, spiritual, and recreational purposes for thousands of years.
 The cannabis plant contains a variety of compounds, including cannabinoids, which interact with the body’s endocannabinoid system to produce a range of effects.

 While they both come from the same plant, they have a few distinct differences.